 • Prepare for judging with mock rounds and poster coaching

 YRI has helped students reach ISEF and win awards.
 Learn more about YRI's ISEF preparation program and start your journey to the ISEF stage.
+For more science fair strategies, see how to win science fairs and how to publish research papers.
+Also check out how to win JSHS and how to do research in high school.

-How long does prep take?
+How long does ISEF preparation take?

-Do I need prior research experience?
+Do I need prior research experience to win ISEF?

-Will this help for college admissions?
+Will winning ISEF help with college admissions?

 Absolutely — ISEF medals and publications are among the strongest academic credentials for selective colleges.
+ISEF recognition demonstrates originality, intellectual maturity, and the ability to contribute to knowledge—qualities top universities value highly.

 Share this article